-Requires that the State Personnel Board provide cash compensation at a rate on one and one-half times the regular rate of pay or compensating time off at a rate of one and one-half hours of time off for each hour of overtime worked.
-The changes made by this bill become effective January 1, 1975.
+Requires that the State Personnel Board provide cash compensation at a rate on one and one-half times the regular rate of pay or compensating time off at a rate of one and one-half hours of time off for each The changes made by this hour of overtime worked. bill become effective January 1, 1975.

-REASON FOR VETO: Employees of the State of California are covered under the Federal Fair Labor Standards Act.
+Employees of the State of California are covered under the FOR VETO: Federal Fair Labor Standards Act.
 The effect of this bill would be to require the state to pay premium overtime compensation to certain management level employees now exempt from the overtime provisions of federal law.